 Laying on my back, spread eagle in front of a person I just met is never how I want my stories to start, but alas, that was the beginning of one of the most influential journeys in my adult life.
 With a swift but thorough examination, the doctor sat up and simply said, “Yep.
 That’s herpes.”

 The story of how I contracted HSV-1 (the most common type of herpes), is pretty complicated.
-It happened in the autumn of 2019, shortly after a break up I was still in the process of transitioning out of living with my ex, when I first noticed the symptoms — itchiness, irritation, and pain that felt like my vulva was literally tearing in a few spots.
-Eventually it became excruciating, so I made an appointment at the sexual health clinic where I received my diagnosis.
+It happened in the fall of 2019, shortly after a break up I was still in the process of transitioning out of living with my ex, when I first noticed the symptoms — itchiness, irritation, and pain that felt like my vulva was literally tearing in a few spots.
+Eventually it became excruciating, so I made an appointment at Planned Parenthood where I received my diagnosis.

 Herpes simplex virus, or HSV, is a sexually transmitted disease that doesn’t always have to be transmitted via sex — some people get it during birth or in their younger years through saliva exchange.
 There are two types: HSV-1 and HSV-2.
 I have HSV-1, which is typically oral and causes cold sores, but I am one of the few who experienced a genital outbreak instead.
 I’m very lucky, however, that I have only ever experienced that one outbreak, so I don’t currently take the daily antiviral.
 People with HSV-2 get their outbreaks genitally.
 During these genital outbreaks, HSV-2 symptoms are usually similar to what I experienced: the sores, inflammation, itchiness, discharge, and some even have cold or flu-like symptoms before those appear.
 There is currently no cure for herpes, but antiviral medications can help suppress or shorten the outbreaks, and reduce the rate of transmission.